-Common Injuries for Restaurant Workers
+Common Restaurant Workers Injuries in Raleigh, NC

 There are a wide variety of jobs within the food services industry.
 Someone working as a head chef in a four-star restaurant, for example, has a very different work experience than a young teen working for minimum wage at a fast-food establishment.

 Yet, all workers in this sector have some common potential risks that they face and all could potentially get hurt or killed on the job.
 When a serious injury does occur, it’s important to seek the advice and representation of an experienced North Carolina work injury lawyer.

 At Hardison & Cochran, we can review your case and discuss your options, including filing for workers’ compensation and/or a personal injury lawsuit, or a third-party liability claim.
 We offer this initial consultation for free and without obligation.
 Learn more by calling us today at (800) 434-8399 or submitting our online contact form.
 You’ll get a response within 24 hours.
 We charge no fees unless we obtain monetary compensation for you.